Green Tomato Cars

 Green Tomato Cars is a London-based taxi service that focuses on being environmentally friendly.
 Customers can order a taxi by phone, through the company's website, or by using a smartphone app, similar to Uber.
 They were the first car service in London to operate the Toyota Prius as their flagship car, and the first to use the Toyota Mirai – a hydrogen fuel cell zero emissions vehicle.
-As of 2019, Green Tomato Cars had a fleet of more than 600 Toyota Prius hybrids, and plug-in hybrid and zero emission executive cars.
+As of 2019, Green Tomato Cars had a fleet of more than 600 Toyota Prius hybrids, plug-in hybrids, and zero-emission executive cars.
 Chauffeur specialist Travelhire acquired Green Tomato Cars from Transdev in February 2019.

 History

 Green Tomato Cars was founded in 2006 by University of Cambridge lawyers Jonny Goldstone and Tom Pakenham.
 They started the business in West London with four cars.
 The company grew after Sky UK became a corporate client and assisted with finance, allowing an additional ten cars.
 In 2010, the company was purchased by Transdev, later known as Veolia Transdev.